loks0n/betterstack-operator/README.md

     --wait
   ```

   Swap `--set-file` for `--set credentials.secret.value=$TOKEN` if you prefer piping the token directly from an environment variable or secret store.
+Add tenant copies with `--set-json credentials.secret.additionalNamespaces='["edge","storefront"]'`.

 - **Bring-your-own secret** – pre-create it and point the chart at it: